 At competitive levels, a gaming grade mouse pad is a must have.
 Gameplay revolves around split second twitch reactions and pinpoint cursor accuracy.
 One misclick or missed headshot could lose a match.
 A high-quality mouse surface will promote fast, consistent cursor movement.
 This consistency allows you to develop muscle memory to “be one” with your mouse.

 Furthermore, a gaming mouse pad will facilitate accurate, quick movements during those times you need to shoot from the hip.
 As a gamer once eloquently put, “Dat 360 no scope tho.”
 Most gaming mouse pads have enhanced tracking surfaces that will ensure your mouse tracks as accurately as possible.
 Here is an all-inclusive chart of some of the best on the market.
 Check it out.

-19 Best Gaming Mouse Pads
+Zoom Out: 20 Best Gaming Mouse Pads of 2017 Comparison Table